5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

    | `0x0A` | USB Type `C` **(w/o switch)** |
    | `0xFF` | Built-in |

-**UBS-C Switches**: if both sides of a USB-C connector are plugged into the same pysical port and hackintool uses the same port for it, than the connected device has a switch.
+**UBS-C Switches**: if both sides of a USB-C connector are plugged into the same physical port and hackintool uses the same port for it, than the connected device has a switch.
 In other words: 2 sides, 1 port = switch.
 Conversely, if both sides of the same connector occupy two ports, it has no switch

 #### 2. `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.5/06_Device_Configuration.html#pld-physical-location-of-device))